-Remote Services allows internet access to an X-4xx Series device which is installed behind a network router, without the need to setup port forwarding in the router.
+Remote Services allows internet access to a WebRelay-10 PlusTM device which is installed behind a network router, without the need to setup port forwarding in the router.
 Typically, when Remote Services is enabled it is used to access the device through our ControlByWeb.cloud service rather than connecting directly to the device.